benoitboidin/benoitboidin/README.md

 # Junior AI developer

-With a Bachelor's degree in Statistics and a Master's in Computer Science, I possess a unique combination of skills.
-Alongside my master's, I worked (student job) in a laboratory (LaBRI) on natural language processing techniques.
-During my five-month internship, I developed a computer vision pipeline from scratch.
-I am proficient in Python (PyTorch, TensorFlow, FiftyOne, YAKE...), SQL, and many more.
-I am also interested in self-hosting.
-Let's connect!
+Welcome to my GitHub profile!

+I am a Data Scientist with a Master's in Computer Science from Bordeaux and a Bachelor's in Computer Science & Mathematics from Lyon.

+My experience includes roles at **Simon Kucher**, **MaxSea International**, and **CNRS LaBRI**, where I have worked on AI development, computer vision, and NLP projects.

 <p align="left">
         <a href="https://www.malt.fr/profile/benoitboidin" title="Reach out if you need help setting up a freelance mission !">